robboyett/Becoming-an-AI-designer/index.md

 ---

-# 🎯 START HERE: Begin Your Journey
+# 🎯 Start Here: Begin Your Journey

-If you're new to AI design, follow this path:
+If you're new to AI in design try this path:

 1. **[Mindset Change](#mindset-change)** - Read Buzz Usborne's advice on approaching AI as infrastructure, not outcome
 2. **[Get to grips with fundamentals](#get-to-grips-with-the-fundamentals)** - Crash course for total beginners